Polyrific-Inc/OpenCatapult/docs/dev-guides/simple-task-provider.md

 ```

 Now open the folder in the `outputLocation` stated above, and your code is ready there.
-To run the application, you can open your shell, go to the `outputLocation` directory, and run the command
+To run the application, you can open your command line window, go to the `outputLocation` directory, and run the command
 ```sh
 dotnet run -o
 ```